 Lawrence goes further to compare Europe’s national competitions to their club competitions.
-When on this topic, it is easy to overlook the fact that of course both the UEFA Europa League and Champions League have pre-qualification rounds.
+When on this topic, it is easy to overlook the fact that of course both the Europa League and Champions League have pre-qualification rounds.
 As she points out: “If the Champions League was to operate in the same way, without filtering out a number of weaklings before the heavyweights turned up, then the group stage would look very different.”
 Examples of Chelsea and Barcelona having to play in San Marino and Moldova seem like a preposterous proposition.

-Questions such as these are then, clearly, not without merit.
-When England, Germany, and the like, come up against much smaller teams such as Gibraltar and San Marino, there is little or no interest at home from fans, pundits or players.
+Questions such as these are clearly not without merit.
+When England, Germany and the like come up against much smaller teams such as Gibraltar and San Marino, there is little or no interest at home from fans, pundits or players.
 Another argument is that these teams, with some exceptions, tend to get comprehensively beaten by anyone marginally bigger, as Gibraltar have been showing in their campaign so far.
-How do you build a winning mentality if the best you can hope for is one win in 10-15 games, and that being a home friendly against Malta.
+How do you build a winning mentality if the best you can hope for is one win in 15 games, and that being a home friendly against Malta.
 What is the point of the current format?

-Yet, without wishing to shift the focus of this article to Iceland any further, we are now regularly distanced from any talk of belonging to that theoretical pre-qualification rabble.
-The truth is, however, that we were, and very likely will be again, belonging to the collection of ‘unwanteds’.
+Without wishing to shift the focus of this article to Iceland any further, we are now regularly distanced from any talk of belonging to that theoretical pre-qualification rabble.
+The truth is, however, that we were, and very likely will be again, belong to the collection of unwanteds.
 Despite our rise recently, we have been thrashed by the big and medium boys on several occasions, also losing to Cyprus and Liechtenstein.
 Any mention of pre-qualifying, therefore, sends shivers down my spine.
 Here’s why.